 Inflammation Increases Risk for Osteoporosis

 Loss of bone and muscle with aging is accelerated by inflammation.
+Inflammation means that your immune system stays on all the time and eventually attacks you in the same way that it kills invading germs.
 Older people who suffer from severe loss of muscle are far more likely to have high levels of the markers of inflammation, measured with blood tests such as CRP, SED rate and adiponectin (Aging Clinical and Experimental Research, August 2017;29(4):745-752).
 See Inflammation Can Help or Harm

-Osteoporosis and sarcopenia of aging are found with other conditions associated with inflammation, including:
+Osteoporosis and muscle loss of aging are found with other conditions associated with inflammation, including:

 • having excess body fat (J Gerontology A Biol Sci Med Sci, 2011;66:888-895; Curr Gerontol Geriatr Res, 2012;2012:216185)